CS50Hsinyu/School_District_Analysis/README.md

 PyCitySchoools with Pandas

 ## Overview of the school district analysis
-An existing school district analysis had completed and handed into Maria, a chief data scientist for a city school disctrict.
-However, Maria asked us to refactor the existing analysis to provide an updated one by replacing the math and reading scroes from 9th grade in Thomas High School with NaN while keeping the rest of the data intact.
-The update school district analysis shall reflect different average and passing percetage while excluding Thomas High School's 9th grade score.
+An existing school district analysis had completed and handed into Maria, a chief data scientist for a city school district.
+However, Maria asked us to refactor the existing analysis to provide an updated one by replacing the math and reading scores from 9th grade in Thomas High School with NaN while keeping the rest of the data intact.
+The update school district analysis shall reflect different average and passing percentage while excluding Thomas High School's 9th grade score.

 ## Result
 1. How is district summary affected: